mzherx/Showcase/README.md

 ![Startup Website Screenshot](./images/startup1.png)

 **Description:**
 Cryptico is a modern cryptocurrency website providing real-time data on crypto prices, market trends, and more.
-Built with a sleek design and user-friendly interface
+Built with a sleek design and user-friendly interface.

 **Tech Stack:**
 - React